saleor/example-app-taxjar/README.md

 ### The stack

-Taxjar app is based on App Template - you can check it [here](https://github.com/saleor/saleor-app-template)
+TaxJar app is based on App Template - you can check it [here](https://github.com/saleor/saleor-app-template)

 ## How to use this project